 LIBOR Discontinuation Risk Certain debt instruments, derivatives and other financial instruments utilize LIBOR as the reference or benchmark rate for interest rate calculations.
-In July 2017, following allegations of manipulation and concerns regarding liquidity, the regulatory authority overseeing LIBOR (the U.K. Financial Conduct Authority), announced that it will cease its active encouragement of banks to provide the quotations needed to sustain LIBOR.
-The ICE Benchmark Administration Limited, the administrator of LIBOR, is expected to cease publishing most LIBOR maturities, including some U.S., LIBOR maturities, on December 31, 2021, and the remaining and most liquid U.S. LIBOR maturities on June 30, 2023.
-It is expected that market participants will transition to the use of alternative reference or benchmark rates prior to the applicable LIBOR publication cessation date.
-Although regulators have encouraged the development and adoption of alternative rates, such as the Secured Overnight Financing Rate (SOFR), there is currently no definitive information regarding the future utilization of LIBOR or of any particular replacement rate.
+In July 2017, following allegations of manipulation and concerns regarding liquidity, the regulatory authority overseeing LIBOR (the U.K. Financial Conduct Authority), announced that it would cease its active encouragement of banks to provide the quotations needed to sustain LIBOR.
+The ICE Benchmark Administration Limited, the administrator of LIBOR, ceased publishing certain LIBOR maturities, including some U.S. LIBOR maturities, on December 31, 2021, and is expected to cease publishing the remaining and most liquid U.S. LIBOR maturities on June 30, 2023.
+It is expected that market participants have or will transition to the use of alternative reference or benchmark rates prior to the applicable LIBOR publication cessation date.
+Although regulators have encouraged the development and adoption of alternative rates, such as the Secured Overnight Financing Rate (SOFR), the future utilization of LIBOR or of any particular replacement rate remains uncertain.

 Although the transition process away from LIBOR has become increasingly welldefined in advance of the anticipated discontinuation dates, the impact on certain debt securities, derivatives and other financial instruments and products has not been determined remains uncertain.
-It is expected that market participants will amend certain legacy instruments referencing LIBOR to include fallback provisions and other measures that contemplate the discontinuation of LIBOR or other similar market disruption events, but neither the effect of the transition process nor the viability of such measures is known.
+It is expected that market participants will adopt alternative rates such as SOFR or otherwise amend certain legacy instruments referencing LIBOR to include fallback provisions and other measures that contemplate the discontinuation of LIBOR or other similar market disruption events, but neither the effect of the transition process nor the viability of such measures is known.
+Further, uncertainty and risk remain regarding the willingness and ability of issuers and lenders to include alternative rates and revised provisions in new and existing contracts or instruments.
 To facilitate the transition of legacy derivatives contracts referencing LIBOR, the International Swaps and Derivatives Association, Inc. launched a protocol to incorporate fallback provisions.
 However, there are obstacles to converting certain longer term securities and transactions to a new benchmark or benchmarks and the effectiveness of one alternative reference rate versus multiple alternative reference rates in new or existing financial instruments and products has not been determined.
 Certain proposed replacement rates to LIBOR, such as SOFR, which is a broad measure of secured overnight U.S. Treasury repo rates, are materially different from LIBOR, and changes in the applicable spread for financial instruments transitioning away from LIBOR will need to be made to accommodate the differences.
 Furthermore, the risks associated with the expected discontinuation of LIBOR and transition to replacement rates may be exacerbated if an orderly transition to an alternative reference rate is not completed in a timely manner.

-As market participants transition away from LIBOR, LIBOR's usefulness may deteriorate.
+As market participants transition away from LIBOR, LIBOR's usefulness may deteriorate and these effects could be experienced until the permanent cessation of the majority of U.S. LIBOR rates in 2023.
 The transition process may lead to increased volatility and illiquidity in markets that currently rely on LIBOR to determine interest rates.
 LIBOR's deterioration may adversely affect the liquidity and/or market value of securities that reference LIBOR, including securities and other financial instruments held by Investment Funds.
 Further, the utilization of an alternative reference rate, or the transition process to an alternative reference rate, may adversely affect the performance of Investments Funds or the Fund.